View on GitHub

 Use the same container for all stages:

 Alpine uses Musl-C instead of GlibC.
 Binaries compiled on Alpine won’t run on Debian.
 These errors require large amounts of debugging hours.
-Avoid them entirely.
+Avoid them entirely by using the same containers for build, test, and deployment (or at least the same OS family).

 Error Handling